 If you don’t use concealer due to oily or sensitive skin you can turn to pressed powder to lighten the spots.
 Pressed powders are available to suit all skin tones.

-Choose a powder that is is non-comedogenic (does not block pores).
+Choose a powder that is non-comedogenic (does not block pores).
 If you are acne prone you will know that blocked pores can cause you to severely break out.
-I am trying to help you hide marks from your face, not gain them!
+I am trying to help you hide marks on your face, not gain them!

 Is there anything I should avoid?

 There are some things you need to avoid to prevent prolonging your mask of pregnancy.